msaenzde11/students_material/docs/en/00_fundamentals.md

 - **Examples**:
   - pwd

-!> **Advanced reading** An extense begginer tutorial for people who are wanting to travel into the matrix for the first time and experience computers from the mysterious puzzle world of the command line interface (CLI).
+!> **Advanced reading** An extense beginner tutorial for people who are wanting to travel into the matrix for the first time and experience computers from the mysterious puzzle world of the command line interface (CLI).
 [Terminal for beginners!](https://medium.com/@grace.m.nolan/terminal-for-beginners-e492ba10902a)

 ## Exercises - CLI
 Get into [this online console](https://bellard.org/jslinux/vm.html?cpu=riscv64&url=fedora29-riscv-2.cfg&mem=256) and wait until `[root@localhost ~]#` appears.
 Then follow these steps: